 Residencies & Lectures

-Del Sol also serves as faculty artists in residence and visiting artists at music festivals, symposia, and educational institutions.
-Del Sol works in collaboration with institutions to create individualized programs tailored to their needs and interests.
+Del Sol enjoys collaborating with institutions, faculty and students, to create individualized programs tailored to their needs and interests.

 -Making the Music: The Business Life of the Professional Musician